BT3103AppDev1/l1-finaltermproject-2425s2l1_group_07/README.md

 npm run build
 ```

-### additional notes
+### Additional Notes
-- profile picture upload can only take in a max file size of 500 kb due to firestore restrictions
+- Profile picture upload can only take in a max file size of 500 kb due to Firestore restrictions